oliver-moran/xul-skeleton/README.md

 The XUL Skeleton is an empty [XUL application](https://developer.mozilla.org/en/docs/XUL) and build script for Windows, Mac and Linux.

 The application provides an empty window and an OS-sensitive menu bar.
-From here you can develop a pure XUL application or develop a cross-platform HTML5-based desktop app (possibly using [the XUL iframe element](https://developer.mozilla.org/en-US/docs/XUL/iframe)).
+From here you can develop a pure XUL application or a HTML5-based desktop app (possibly using [the XUL `iframe` element](https://developer.mozilla.org/en-US/docs/XUL/iframe)).

-The application XUL source code is in the `src` directory.
+The application source code is in the `src` directory.
 The default start file is `src/chrome/content/main.xul`.

-See the XUL documentation on Mozilla Developer Network for help building a XUL-based applicatoin.
+See the [XUL documentation on the Mozilla Developer Network](https://developer.mozilla.org/en/docs/XUL) for help building a XUL-based application.
 And have fun!

 ## Building ##